angela1C/Multi-Paradigm-Programming-Shop-Project-2020/README.md

-# Multi-Paradigm-Programming-Shop-Project-2020

 This folder contains the files for the Shop Assignment submitted for the Multi-Paradigm Programming module at GMIT by Angela Carpenter.
-The actual project was to be submitted through the college Moodle platform as a zip file.
-This repository serves as a reference for the project.

 ---